Farmhouse on the Albany

 (the caption below is in part compiled and edited from notes in the W. Mohr archive)

-The Albany Hunt and Country Club began in 1889-90, shortening its name in 1896.
+The Albany Hunt and Country Club began in 1889-90, shortening its name in 1894.
 The brief caption on the page from which this photo was scanned says that this farmhouse was used as the first clubhouse.
+Articles in the Altamont Enterprise of 1894-5 state clearly that William J. Knowles sold his land and farmhouse to the Country Club, and that his farmhouse was in 1894 being enlarged and improved for the new clubhouse.
+The Sidney map of 1851 shows only one house near where the later clubhouse was located, labelled with the name W. Cooper.
+William Cooper died in 1856, and there were several intermediate owners before it became Knowles' property.
+There is another nearby house shown on the Sidney map north of the one Knowles later owned and sold to the the Club, also labelled with W Cooper's name.
+It seems possible that this is the location of the original clubhouse, pictured above, and that place was certainly the location of the old "Five-Mile House" leased by Billy McKown until 1808.
+There is a report in the Argus (an Albany daily newspaper) of 11 November 1914 of a fire, extinguished before it destroyed a building the article states was used by the Country Club as their first clubhouse, and it is called in that article the "King's Tavern", and located on the old King's Highway.
 A statement in the Altamont Enterprise of 26 March 1915 that the old clubhouse burned to the ground perhaps refers to this house.
-There is some confusion as to whose farm and house this was, and the name of Enos was noted by W. Mohr.
-Articles in the Altamont Enterprise of 1894-5 state clearly that William J. Knowles sold his land and farmhouse to the Country Club, and that his farmhouse was in 1894 being enlarged and improved for the new clubhouse.
-The Sidney map of 1851 shows only one house where the later clubhouse was located, labelled with the name W. Cooper.
-William Cooper died in 1856, so there were probably one or more intermediate owners before it became Knowles' property.
-There is another nearby house shown on the Sidney map north of the one Knowles later owned and sold to the the Club; also labelled with W Cooper's name, and it seems possible that this is the location of the original clubhouse, pictured above.
-It was agreed by those who W. Mohr interviewed that the building shown in this photo is not the old "Five-Mile House" of Billy McKown, and if so that building was probably demolished before 1850.
-However, there is a report in the Argus (an Albany daily newspaper) of 11 November 1914 of a fire, extinguished before it destroyed a building the article states was used by the Country Club as their first clubhouse, and it is called in that article the "King's Tavern".
-Perhaps this was, by this date, a long-standing mis-identification, and it was only the Enos farmhouse.
-Or it was the old Five-Mile House, and that was then thought to have been the first clubhouse.
+If not confused in the interim, then this picture is of the old Five-Mile House, and that was used as the first clubhouse.
+By the 1940's and 1950's, the opinion of those locals who W Efner and W Mohr interviewed was that the building shown in this photo was not the Five Mile Tavern, but the older evidence suggests otherwise, if the caption on the calendar page was not mistaken.

 Mckownville area on the 1851